 In its report dated January 2020, the World Bank forecast global economic growth for the current year of 2.5% - slightly higher than in 2019.
 The growth rate in industrialized countries is thus again losing impetus (up 1.4%).
-However, the World Bank is projecting an upward trend in developing and emerging countries (up 4.1%).
+But the World Bank is projecting an upward trend in developing and emerging countries (up 4.1%).
 Amongst industrialized countries, the World Bank expects that the US economy in particular will lose momentum (GDP growth forecast 2020: up 1.8%) with the eurozone remaining on its low growth trajectory (up 1.0%).
-For Japan, it is expected that the pace of growth will continue to slow (to 0.7%) on account of the VAT increase in the previous year.
+For Japan, it is expected that the pace of growth will continue to slow (to 0.7%) on account of the VAT increase in the prior year.

-Amongst emerging markets, China has displayed slightly lower levels of momentum in the current year than was the case in 2019 (up 5.9%), based on the World Bank forecasts from January 2020.
-The World Bank expects that the Indian economy will once again pick up the pace in 2020/2021 (up 5.8%) and the Latin American countries will experience stronger growth than in 2019.
+According to the World Bank forecasts from January 2020, China has displayed slightly lower levels of momentum in the current year amongst emerging markets than was the case in 2019 (up 5.9%).
+The World Bank expects that the Indian economy will once again pick up the pace in 2020/21 (up 5.8%) and the Latin American countries will experience stronger growth than in 2019.
 For Russia, the World Bank expects GDP growth of 1.6% in 2020.

 For the global passenger car market, the German association of the Automotive Industry (VDA) expects a further decline of 1% in 2020.
-As was the case in 2019, there will also be a lack of growth stimulus on the major automotive markets in the current year.
+As was the case in 2019, there will also be a lack of growth drivers on the major automotive markets in the current year.